-The Dog House Times Official Wood Plank Style Free Dog House Plans are here, for you, for free, courtesy of Dog House Times.
+The Dog House Times Official Wood Plank Style Free Dog House Plans are here for free, courtesy of Dog House Times.

-The Free Dog House Plans are your essential build plans to help you get your dog house built quick and on the cheap.
-The dog house result is a beautiful plank style dog house that would have cost you hundreds to purchase.
+The Free Dog House Plans are your essential build plans to help you build your dog house quickly and cheaply.
+The dog house result is a beautiful plank-style dog house that would have cost you hundreds to purchase.
 Take pride in the accomplishment and cherish your dog’s house creation.

-The build time takes about 2.5-3 hours, not including wood preparation.
-Therefore, the Plank Dog House is the ultimate expression of cottage style dog house life in your back yard.
+The build takes about 2.5-3 hours, not including wood preparation.
+Therefore, the Plank Dog House is the ultimate expression of cottage-style dog house life in your backyard.

 The Universal Plans For A Dog Chalet

 The Plank Dog House Plans can be used for any size dog.
-The plans are to be used in conjunction with the data that is offered for free on the doghousetimes.com website.
-This data is for the dog house minimum recommended size.
-The dog house plans are for the basic build but you can add to the build with ease.
-See our DIY section on Dog House Times Dog Magazine to find out more about insulation, heating and cooling, great dog house door ideas and more.
+The plans are to be used with the data offered for free on the doghousetimes.com website.
+This data is for the dog house’s minimum recommended size.
+The dog house plans are for the basic build, but you can easily add to the build.
+See our DIY section on Dog House Times Dog Magazine to learn more about insulation, heating, cooling, excellent dog house door ideas, and more.